Metalystn/Exam-repository/Quality Scenarios/Reliability/Reliability Scenario.md

   - Atomic Transactions: Ensure all database operations are part of atomic transactions to maintain consistency.
 - Monitoring and Alerting
   - Health Monitoring: MOnitor the status of the database nodes.

+The architecture requirements does not constitude a change in the diagrams as it is a requirement of the external database system.